anschino/ccsl/page_research_conferences_international.md

 # International conferences

+8. Zhilin Fu, Boya Ju, __Jihwan Moon*__, Sangwon Hwang and Inkyu Lee,
+__"Covert Communications in Two-way Relay Systems with Energy Harvesting,"__
+_to be presented at_ 2022 13th International Conference on Information and Communication Technology Convergence (ICTC), Jeju, the Republic of Korea, 19 - 21 Oct.
+2022.

 7. __Jihwan Moon*__, Sang Hyun Lee, Hoon Lee and Inkyu Lee,
 __"Wireless Surveillance with Half-Duplex Monitors,"__
 2021 IEEE Region 10 Symposium (TENSYMP), Jeju, the Republic of Korea, 23 - 25 Aug.
 2021.